dragoyanev/sf-project-01-lidar-obstacle-detection/README.md

-# Projec 01 Lidar Obstacle Detection Part Of Sensor Fusion Self-Driving Car Course
+# Project 01 Lidar Obstacle Detection Part Of Sensor Fusion Self-Driving Car Course

 <img src="media/ObstacleDetectionFPS.gif" width="700" height="400" />

+This project is part of [Udacity's Sensor Fusion Engineer Nanodegree](https://udacity.com) and is based on the template project provided by the course.
 ### Project specifications

-Its used a sequanece of Lidar images (PCD files) demonstrating the implemented techniques.
+Its used a sequence of Lidar images (PCD files) demonstrating the implemented techniques.

 **Lidar** sensing gives us high resolution data by sending out thousands of laser signals.
 These lasers bounce off objects, returning to the sensor where we can then determine how far away objects are by timing how long it takes for the signal to return.
 Each laser ray is in the infrared spectrum, and is sent out at many different angles, usually in a 360 degree range.
 Lidar sensors gives us very high accurate models for the world around us in 3D.